IBM/cloud-functions-workshops/101-workshop-nodejs/ex5-ibm-cloud-functions-web-ui/triggers.md

 ![Select Custom Trigger](images/101-ex5-trigger-connect-action-existing-add.png)

-You should now see your new trigger in the trigger details page:
+You should now see your new trigger in the trigger details page with its connection enabled to the `hello` action:

 ![Select Custom Trigger](images/101-ex5-trigger-connect-action-complete.png)